-This winter break, inspired by a chaotic night hiking trip in fall,01 Josephine ‘24 and I led our group through the mist after nightfall, ekeing out spray-painted trail signs with our headlamp.
+This winter break, inspired by a chaotic night hiking trip Josephine ‘24 and I led our group through the mist after nightfall, ekeing out spray-painted trail signs with our headlamp.
 We clambered over boulders until we found the peak, looked out over a wide and quiet mountain, and then realize we had to walk back.
 I vowed to go hiking.
 Tucson is gorgeous; and, importantly, in Tucson I have a car.

 I had some daring plans to go hiking every other day, but I wound up getting sick and having family obligations, so I had three major hikes to speak of, plus one noteworthy run: